voicehacks/Recipe/Detailed-Setup-Instructions/voice-user-interface/README.md

-# Build An Alexa Fact Skill
+# Build An Alexa Recipe Skill
 [![Voice User Interface](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/1-on._TTH_.png)](../voice-user-interface)[![Lambda Function](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/2-off._TTH_.png)](../Lambda-Function)[![Connect VUI to Code](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/3-off._TTH_.png)](../connect-vui-to-code)[![Testing](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/4-off._TTH_.png)](../testing)[![Customization](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/5-off._TTH_.png)](../customization)[![Publication](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/6-off._TTH_.png)](../publication)

 [Click Here](../README.md) to return to the Recipe guide.

 ## Setting up Your Alexa Skill in the Developer Portal

 There are two parts to an Alexa skill.
 The first part is the [Voice User Interface (VUI)](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/defining-the-voice-interface).
 This is where we define how we will handle a user's voice input, and which code should be executed when specific commands are uttered.
-The second part is the actual code logic for our skill, and we will handle that on [page #2](/Lambda-Function) of this step-by-step guide.
+The second part is the actual code logic for our skill, and we will handle that on [page #2](../Lambda-Function) of this step-by-step guide.

 1.  **Go to the [Amazon Developer Portal](http://developer.amazon.com).
 In the top-right corner of the screen, click the "Sign In" button.** </br>(If you don't already have an account, you will be able to create a new one for free.)